Harpur Trust

 Reorganised as a company limited by guarantee in 2012, it was previously called The Bedford Charity (The Harpur Trust) as its legal name, but was most often referred to as the Harpur Trust.

 The main activities of the charity are the operation of a number of independent schools and one academy in Bedford.
 The charity also operates a number of almshouses in the Bedford area.
 In addition, the charity supports the community by giving grants to local projects.
 In 2009/10 it donated over £1,900,000 in grants to projects based in and around Bedford.
 This money is intended to help local organisations and individuals to make a difference to their own lives or those of others.

 History

 The Harpur Trust was established by Sir William Harpur (c.1496–1574).
 Harpur was a merchant from Bedford who became Lord Mayor of London in 1561.
 He was knighted in the following year.
 Sir William and his wife, Dame Alice, gave an endowment which consisted of some property in Bedford and 13 acre of water-meadows which are now Holborn.
-It was to support free schooling, dowries for poor maidens and “poore chylders ther to be nurryshed and enformed”.
+It was to support free schooling, dowries for poor maidens and "poore chylders ther to be nurryshed and enformed".
 In 1566, the Bedford Charity endowed Bedford School, which had been established in 1552, and founded "the Writing School" (later renamed Bedford Modern School) to teach copper plate handwriting.
-In 1764, the Harpur Trust was formally created by Act of Parliament.
+In 1764, the Harpur Trust was formally created by an act of Parliament, the Harpur Trust Act 1764 (4 Geo.
+3. c.
+72).
 It was not until 1882 that girls' education was endowed by the trust.